gcpinckert/js239_contacts_manager/README.md

     - Gets the contacts that have matching tags (`Model.getContactsMatchingTag(tag)`)
     - Clear out the current contacts list (`View.clearContactsList()`)
     - Passes the contacts to `View.displayContactsList(contacts)`
+  - When contacts are filtered by tag, we need a way to go back to all contacts
+    - Display a "Return to All Contacts" Button
+    - Add a message saying "Displaying all {{tag}} contacts"?
+    - Clicking the "Return to All Contacts" Button goes back to full view of all contacts